Overview of Streams

 The very first time you visit Streams , what you see will depend on your Hootsuite plan:

-- Business and Enterprise years - The Streams area is a blank slate, so you can organize your streams in the way that makes the most sense for you.
+Business and Enterprise users - The Streams area is a blank slate, so you can organize your streams in the way that makes the most sense for you.

 All streams are organized into boards, and each board holds 10 up to streams.
 You may add and customize boards and streams however you like, regardless of your Hootsuite plan type.